Social Media Campaigns: 14 Exemplary Campaigns to Inspire Your 2025 Strategy

 Encouraging User-Generated Content

-GoPro’s GoPro Awards campaign invites users to submit their personal photos and videos captured with GoPro devices.
-Consequently, winners receive prizes and are featured on the brand’s social media channels.
+GoPro’s GoPro Awards campaign invites users to submit their own photos and videos shot on GoPro devices.
+Winners then receive prizes and a feature on the brand’s social channels.

 Why It Works:

-- Consistent High-Quality Content – By leveraging user submissions, GoPro, as a result, maintains a steady stream of engaging content at minimal cost.
+- Consistent High-Quality Content – User submissions give GoPro a steady stream of engaging content at low cost.

-- Extended Reach – Moreover, featured participants often share GoPro’s posts, amplifying brand visibility.
+- Extended Reach – Featured participants often share GoPro’s posts, which lifts brand visibility.

-- Authenticity – In addition, user-generated content (UGC) resonates more with audiences, fostering trust and engagement.
+- Authenticity – User-generated content (UGC) connects with audiences and builds trust.

 Key Takeaway: